-Conversion rates might be secured if merchants focus on the adaptation of the seamless payments, seamless authentication, data-driven offerings and most importantly authorisation through digital identity.
+Conversion rates may be secured if merchants focus on adapting seamless payments and authentication, data-driven offerings and most necessary authorisation through digital identity.

-Let’s look at the recent data showing transactions and success rate per merchant country
+Let’s look at the recent data showing transactions and success rates per merchant country.

 But let’s try to look at this matter from a more positive perspective, shall we?
-Spencer McLain (Ekata) claims the process should be perceived as a strategic opportunity to every part of the payment realm:
+Spencer McLain (Ekata) claims the process should be perceived as a strategic opportunity for every part of the payment realm.
+He adds:

 “For issuers, it’s about staying front of wallet and monitoring compliance risks, for merchants is about minimizing friction and maximizing conversion, while acquirers have a big role to play, as they are facilitating exemptions on behalf of the merchants, which means developing new capabilities and differentiating themselves from their competition in an increasingly commoditized space.
 And all these strategies are enabled with the use of rich data, and real-time fraud prevention”Spencer McLain (Ekata)

-On the other hand, there is still work to do in “the consumers field”.
-They may still be unaware of the new requirements and don’t really understand the process.
+On the other hand, there is still work in “the consumer’s field”.
+They may still be unaware of the new requirements and don’t understand the process.
 They’ll only see another “step” added to the customer journey and may find it disturbing.
-More education in this area is required.

-A recent survey by Netcetera shows that almost 30% of users still don’t understand rules and regulations when it comes to PSD2 and Strong Customer Authentication requirements.
+A recent survey by Netcetera shows that almost 30% of users still don’t understand rules and regulations regarding PSD2 and Strong Customer Authentication requirements.

 3DS threads: security

-Ironically (given that the main aim of the SCA is strengthening the payment network and reducing risk of fraud for all electronic payment) the biggest risk of PSD2/ SCA is that… stricter regulations may result in increased frauds outside of the EU.
-Fraudsters will target less secure non-EEA cards (then SCA won’t be triggered.
+The most significant risk of PSD2/ SCA is that stricter regulations may result in increased fraud outside of the EU.
+Fraudsters will target less secure non-EEA cards.
 Need more information about the SCA and the exemptions?
-Check PSD2 guide here ) – payment providers (and merchants) outside the EEA will be at greater risk.
+Check PSD2 guide here.
+Payment providers (and merchants) outside the EEA will be at greater risk.

-According to researchers in 2021 cyber-criminals remain active and share tips and advice on how to bypass the 3D Secure (3DS) protocol to commit payment fraud.
-Discussions on the dark web have been detected concerning ways to break through security measures for card payments.
-Usually the most common ways include a clever combination of phishing attack (to circumvent the 3DS) and social engineering.
+According to researchers, in 2021, cyber-criminals will remain active and share tips and advice on bypassing the 3D Secure (3DS) protocol to commit payment fraud.
+Discussions on the dark web concern ways to break through security measures for card payments.
+Usually, the most common methods include a clever combination of a phishing attack (to circumvent the 3DS) and social engineering.
 Instead of a direct attack, cybercriminals slowly make their way around and craft the right kind of social engineering campaign.

 Straal vs 3DS: our thoughts

-As expected, it looks like there are already significant variations between countries when it comes to 3D Secure adoption rate and success.
-At Straal, we did everything we could (and continue to do so) to be prepared and we’ll operate in the new SCA reality.
+As expected, there are already significant variations between countries when it comes to 3D Secure adoption rate and success.
+At Straal, we did everything we could to prepare, and we’ll operate in the new SCA reality.

-Stephen Buechner, our Chief Risk Officer & Managing Director of UAB Straal Financial Services comments: “we therefore offered a user-friendly training and awareness solution, and within the CS team we shared feedback and challenges shared by individual clients to build an inclusive SOPs.
-This of course required ‘real-time’ support’ which is of course a key component of the eCommerce industry we are in.
+Stephen Buechner, our Chief Risk Officer & Managing Director of UAB Straal Financial Services, comments: “we, therefore, offered a user-friendly training and awareness solution, and within the CS team, we shared feedback and challenges shared by individual clients to build an inclusive SOPs.
+Of course, this required ‘real-time’ support’, which is a crucial component of the eCommerce industry we are in.

-Our commitments to our service partners and our client base resulted in a smooth transition into the new environment defined by PSD2; however, we recognise that the ongoing evolution to secure the payment’s environment has only one constant: change.
-And the growing base of transaction solutions & channels, the expectations of the next generation of shoppers, as well as the innovation in fraud and fraud prevention solutions will continue to keep us on our feet.”
+Our commitments to our service partners and our client base resulted in a smooth transition into the new environment defined by PSD2; however, we recognise that the ongoing evolution to secure the payment environment has only one constant: change.
+The growing base of transaction solutions & channels, the expectations of the next generation of shoppers, and the innovation in fraud and fraud prevention solutions will continue to keep us on our feet.”

 According to Tomasz Boboli, VP of Engineering at Straal, in 2020, Straal’s Technical Team worked on implementing full 3DSv2 support.
-It was necessary to extend Straal API with additional parameters required to perform 3DSv2 authorization and update integrations with acquiring banks.
-Straal enables processing transactions in many acquiring banks and gateways and each of them implemented 3DSv2 in their API in a slightly different way.
+Extending Straal API with additional parameters required to perform 3DSv2 authorization and update integrations with acquiring banks was necessary.
+Straal enables processing transactions in many acquiring banks and gateways, and each of them implemented 3DSv2 in their API in a slightly different way.
 Therefore, it was necessary to update each of our integrations separately.

-“Changes on the merchants’ side were also required, so we had to have our implementation done in advance and be ready to support our customers.
-We conducted an information campaign among our partner merchants about 3DSv2 itself and the changes necessary in their integrations with Straal” says Tomasz.
+“Changes on the merchants’ side were also required.
+So we had to have our implementation done in advance and be ready to support our customers.
+Therefore, we conducted an information campaign among our partner merchants about 3DSv2 itself and the changes necessary in their integrations with Straal,” says Tomasz.

-Tomasz adds that one of main problems was the lack of a clear answer to the question whether cards registered before the 3DSv2 entry could be further charged in recurring payments, without the need to re-register these cards.
-As the first weeks of 2021 showed, the vast majority of transactions did not require re-registration of cards, however, over time, some banks began to reject transactions and started requiring re-registration of cards with 3DSv2.
+Tomasz adds that a problems was the lack of clarity as to if cards registered before the 3DSv2 entry could be further charged in recurring payments.
+This led to the consideration of if cards would need to be re-registered.
+As the first weeks of 2021 showed, most transactions did not require the re-registration of cards.
+However, some banks began to reject transactions over time and started requiring the re-registration of cards with 3DSv2.

 “The whole transition period went rather smoothly.
-We are monitoring authorization levels and current rates are comparable to those observed in Q4’2020 but we are ready to act if needed.” sums up the VP of Engineering at Straal.
+We monitor authorisation levels.
+Current rates are comparable to those observed in Q4’2020, but we are ready to act if needed,” sums up the VP of Engineering at Straal.

 Will we observe “the blame game” in the upcoming months/years?
 More competitiveness across ACQ/Issuers/Merchants?
 What about the out of scope transactions and failed authorizations?
-It’ll probably take a good few years until we start seeing real implications of PSD2 and 3DS in the payments landscape.
-One of the problems with PSD2 and 3DS in general, is that so much of it is ambiguous and open to interpretation.
+It’ll probably take a good few years to see the real implications of PSD2 and 3DS in the payments landscape.
+One of the problems with PSD2 and 3DS, in general, is it is ambiguous and open to interpretation.

-Are you interested in smart payment gateway services?
-Feel fre to reach out to our Sales Team
+Feel free to reach out to our Sales Team to learn all about Straal!

-- Want to learn more about the payments?
-Check the basics:
+Want to learn more about payments?
+Check out the basics: